WHO AM I?

 It’s always nice to do book signings at the end of an event.
 If I drive to the event I can bring my own stock of books as well as roll-up banners that set the theme nicely for the event and help to create ambience.

-I live in Surrey and am happy to travel to other parts of the country.
-My fees [exc travel and expenses] follow the guidelines of the Society of Authors and National Union of Journalists.
+I live in West Sussex and am happy to travel to other parts of the UK.